Clemence-Terzo/blogdown.source/content/home/about.md

 # About Me

 I am student in bachelor at the University of Mons, Belgium.
-I did my hight school at the Royale Athene of Dour, in Belgium.
+I did my hight school at the Athénée Royal de Dour, in Belgium.
 I choose biology because I really love animals and nature and I like to learn news things about it.
 I want to study animals behaviours and change the world.